Appdynamics/AppD-Cloud-Platform/README.md

 # AppD Cloud Platform

-The AppDynamics Cloud Platform is a DevOps project to help automate the deployment of an HA configuration of the AppDynamics Platform in the cloud using the on-premise installer.
+The AppDynamics Cloud Platform is a DevOps project to help automate the deployment of an HA configuration of the AppDynamics Platform in the cloud using the on-premise installers.
 It consists of a code repository with Infrastructure as Code (IaC) artifacts, software provisioning modules, and a runbook with step-by-step instructions for deploying the platform on AWS and GCP.